 On the inside of your home, however, you do have choices.
 Stick with a paintable silicone or just use white if that will not contrast with your decor.
 You want to ensure a constant seam of caulk is present all the way around your window where the window frame meets the wood or sheetrock.

 The same holds true for air vents and light fixtures.
 Seal joints and cracks where two different materials meet.
-Every sealed joint brings your home a little closer to energy efficient bliss.
+Every sealed joint brings your home a little closer to energy-efficient bliss.
+See How To Seal Air Vents Correctly: 2 Steps To Energy Savings.

 Remember, anywhere two materials meet on a ceiling or exterior wall is an opportunity for air infiltration.